yssource/rhai/README.md

 }
 ```

-In Rust, sometimes a `Dynamic` forms part of the return value - a good example is elements within an `Array` which are `Dynamic`,
+In Rust, sometimes a `Dynamic` forms part of a returned value - a good example is an array with `Dynamic` elements,
-or property values in an object map.
-In order to get the _real_ value, the actual value type _must_ be known in advance.
+or an object map with `Dynamic` property values.
+To get the _real_ values, the actual value types _must_ be known in advance.
-There is no easy way for Rust to detect, at run-time, what type the `Dynamic` value is (short of using the `type_name`
+There is no easy way for Rust to decide, at run-time, what type the `Dynamic` value is (short of using the `type_name`
-function to get the textual name of the type and then matching on that).
+function and match against the name).

+A `Dynamic` value's actual type can be checked via the `is` method.
-To use a `Dynamic` value in Rust, use the `cast` method to convert the value into a specific, known type.
+The `cast` method (from the `rhai::AnyExt` trait) then converts the value into a specific, known type.
 Alternatively, use the `try_cast` method which does not panic but returns an error when the cast fails.

 ```rust